 An additional payment is also being introduced in the July – October 2020 period.
 Eligible entities will receive an additional payment equal to the total of all of the ‘Boosting Cash Flow for Employers’ payments they have received.
 This means that eligible entities will receive at least $20,000 up to a total of $100,000 under both payments.
 This additional payment continues cash flow support over a longer period, increasing confidence, helping employers to retain staff and helping entities to keep operating.
 The cash flow boost provides a tax-free payment to employers and is automatically calculated by the Australian Taxation Office (ATO).
 There are no new forms required.

-If you’re reporting wages to the ATO on quarterly basis (quarterly BAS): you will receive a 100% credit towards the PAYGW payable on wages for March quarter (up to a total of $50,000).
+If you’re reporting wages to the ATO on a quarterly basis (quarterly BAS): you will receive a 100% credit towards the PAYGW payable on wages for the March quarter (up to a total of $50,000).
 For the June and September quarters a credit equal to 50% of the total initial Boosting Cash Flow for Employers payment (up to a total of $50,000).

-If you’re reporting wages to the ATO on monthly basis (monthly IAS): you will receive a 300% credit towards the PAYGW payable on wages for March and then use up remaining $50,000 cap credit on April and May monthly IASs.
+If you’re reporting wages to the ATO on monthly basis (monthly IAS): you will receive a 300% credit towards the PAYGW payable on wages for March and then use up the remaining $50,000 cap credit on April and May monthly IASs.
 For the June, July, August, September activity statements a credit equal to 25% of their total initial Boosting Cash Flow for Employers payment (up to a total of $50,000).

 Example for Quarterly BASs:

 March quarterly BAS lodged

 W2 PAYG withholding: $20,000